I'm sharing my green living room walls, what colors go with dark green and more about my dark green living room journey.

 Forest Green Living Room Paint Color

 The Modern Green Living Room Walls are a custom mixed color that starts with Fig Tree by Behr.
 I had Home Depot go a bit deeper with the color by adding two extra shots of black.
 I'll give you a picture of the paint formula so you can get the same color if you are interested.

 If you take that photo of the paint color formula into your Home Depot, they should be able to recreate it.
 I've had a few people tell me that the associates at their store were confused, but other people, have said the opposite.
-Ask for a manager or someone with experience in the paint department, if you run into problems!
+Ask for a manager or someone with experience in the paint department if you run into problems!
 It's worth trying to get the exact color because it's really the perfect forest green paint!